borodun/multimaster/metrics/README.md

 ## Usage

-You can [compile it yourself](#building-from-source), run in [container](#running-container) or [Kubernetes](#running-in-kubernetes). .
+You can [compile it yourself](#building-from-source), run in [container](#running-container) or [Kubernetes](#running-in-kubernetes).
 To run it you need to write a config, see [example](config.yaml).
-In config you need to specify at least one node that is in the cluster and online.
+You need to specify at least one node that is in the cluster and online.
 If password isn't present in config then it will try to get it from ~/.pgpass

 #### Restrictions